Housing market loses some steam, eyes still on BoE

 "The BoE needs to act on the housing market.
 A supply shortage, low interest rates and government subsidies have propelled house price inflation up strongly."

-A swift recovery in the housing market from a slump during the 2008-2009 financial crisis has buoyed consumer confidence a year before national elections but has also raised questions about the BoE's ability to prevent a property bubble.
+The swift recovery in the housing market has buoyed consumer confidence a year before national elections but has also raised questions about the BoE's ability to prevent a property bubble.

 The Bank's chief economist Spencer Dale said last week the central bank "should be nervous" about the housing market, and deputy governor Jon Cunliffe said it would be "dangerous" to ignore its momentum.